evidentlyai/evidently/README.md

 ## Monitoring dashboard

 > This launches a demo project in the locally hosted Evidently UI.
-Sign up for [Evidently Cloud](https://docs.evidentlyai.com/docs/setup/cloud) to instantly get a managed version with additional features..
+Sign up for [Evidently Cloud](https://docs.evidentlyai.com/docs/setup/cloud) to instantly get a managed version with additional features.

 Recommended step: create a virtual environment and activate it.
 ```